Using your 401(k) to buy a car

 Drawbacks to using a 401(k) loan to buy a car

-Before going ahead with a 401(k) be sure to consider the potential drawbacks carefully as they can be costly and have long-term impacts.
+Before going ahead with a 401(k) loan, consider the potential drawbacks carefully.
+They can be costly and have long-term impacts.

 - Leaving the company: If you part ways with your employer before the 401(k) loan has been fully repaid, you may be required to pay the loan’s outstanding balance in full.
-If you are unable to repay the balance when leaving an employer, the employer can treat the loan as a distribution, which will have tax consequences, according to the IRS.
+If you cannot repay the balance when leaving an employer, the employer can treat the loan as a distribution, which will have tax consequences, according to the IRS.

 - Repayment timeline: There is a five-year loan repayment requirement for 401(k) loans.
-If you do not manage to repay your loan within that time frame, the IRS will view the loan as a distribution and impose not only income tax on the money borrowed but also a 10 percent early withdrawal fee.
+Suppose you do not manage to repay your loan within that time frame.
+In that case, the IRS will view the loan as a distribution and impose income tax on the money borrowed and a 10 percent early withdrawal fee unless you qualify for an exception.

 - Less potential growth: By dipping into your 401(k), you’ll be shrinking the principal investment, which means you’ll have less money earning interest.
 This may limit your long-term growth potential.